BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Baby at 15 Weeks

-You probably can't feel it yet, but a 15 weeks pregnant ultrasound would reveal that baby's squirming a ton in there, now that they’re able to move all their limbs and joints.
+You probably can't feel it yet, but baby's squirming a ton in there, now that they’re able to move and stretch all their limbs and joints.
 They may even be sucking their thumb or cracking some smiles (squeal!).
 Baby’s eyes will stay fused shut for several months, but they can now sense light.
 (How cool is that?)

 There’s a lot happening with baby’s organ development during week 15 too.
-Some organs and body parts are starting to move into their rightful place in or on baby’s body, like its ears (which are beginning to hear) and intestines.
+Some organs and body parts are starting to move into their rightful place in or on baby’s body, like the ears (which are beginning to hear) and intestines.
 Baby’s lungs are also beginning to develop at week 15, but they’ll still be safely breathing in amniotic fluid until birth.
-As their lungs develop, baby might even be hiccupping inside your 15 weeks pregnant belly (but, again, you probably won’t feel it yet).
+As their lungs continue to grow in strength, baby might even be hiccupping inside your 15 weeks pregnant belly (but, again, you probably won’t feel it yet).

 15 weeks pregnant